deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 * ruru/rutie
 * Helix

-We tried Helix first: it has macros which look like writing Ruby in Rust, which was a bit more magical for us than we found comfortable; and it also assumed your Ruby app was Rails (at least by looking at the Readme).
+We tried Helix first: it has macros which look like writing Ruby in Rust, which was a bit more magical for us than we found comfortable;
+The Coercion Protocol wasn't well documented and it wasn't clear how would you go about passing non-primitive ruby objects into Helix' methods;
+We were not sure about the safety - it looked like Helix didn't call ruby methods using `rb_protect`, which could lead to an undefined behavior;
 Eventually, we decided to go with ruru/rutie, but keep ruby layer thin and isolated so that we could possibly switch in the future.
 [Rutie](https://crates.io/crates/rutie) is a fork of [Ruru](https://crates.io/crates/ruru) (it looks like ruru's development had stagnated, and it wasn't accepting new PRs).